Shop House Ranch

 • TOP casserole with half or all the onion topping (see note above) and bake at 400 degrees for an additional 10 minutes.
 Remove from oven and cool for at least 15 minutes, topping with other half of crispy onion topping if desired.

-• FREEZE leftovers in a sealed container for up to 3 months.
+• STORE in the freezer for up to 3 weeks.

 Some links used in this post are affiliate links, meaning Whole30 makes a small commission off of purchases made via our link.
 Thank you for supporting our Whole30 partners.